Did you know?

 Method of Assessment:

 There will be three papers.

 Paper 1 topics 1 – 5 and periodic motion.

 Paper 2 will be on topics 6 – 8.

 Paper 3 will be on Astrophysics, Data Analysis and Practical Skills.

 Practical skills will be assessed internally by teachers and reported separately from the course grade.

-“If cannot ask too many questions in Physics, nobody knows the answer because new discoveries are being made every year – a lot of what you learn is cutting edge.”
+“You cannot ask too many questions in Physics - nobody knows the answer because new discoveries are being made every year and a lot of what you learn is cutting edge.”